mitra42/dweb/docs/Glossary.rst

         A distributed naming system, it doesnt appear to have what is needed for the Mutable Object requirements of a distributed web.
         Though it might be a good way to to top-level naming.
         Documented in ipfs-p2p-file-system.pdf (TODO need link)

+    JSON
+        Common simple format for representing data structures (especially dictionaries, and lists) in text.

     Merkle DAG: Distributed Acyclic Graph
         A graph that assumes nothing refers to anything higher up the graph.